Short Course in Radiocarbon Dating and Bayesian Chronological Analysis

 5:00pm Course ends

-There will be short breaks each day for coffee/tea at around 11.00am and 3.30pm, and a buffet lunch at 1.00pm for all participants.
-Dinner is available at Rewley House at 7pm on Monday 20 and Tuesday 21 March for those wishing to book this additional option.
+There will be short breaks each day for coffee/tea at around 11.00am and 3.30pm, and a sandwich lunch at 1.00pm for all participants.
+Dinner is available at Rewley House at 7pm on Monday 19 and Tuesday 20 March for those wishing to book this additional option.

 Accommodation for this three-day course is at Rewley House for Monday and Tuesday nights only.